Use FreeBSD boot code for installation images

 We should move the installation images to use the FreeBSD boot code too.

-#1 Updated by Benno Rice about 1 year ago
+#1 Updated by Benno Rice over 3 years ago

 Summary of needed changes: